rpgp/rpgp/README.md

 - `asm`: Enables assembly based optimizations
 - `wasm`: Allows building for wasm
 - `large-rsa`: Allow use of very large RSA keys (raises the limit from 8192 to 16384 bit)
-- `malformed-artifact-compat`: Be lenient towards some types of malformed artifacts (erroneously formed ECDH PKESK; invalidly short first partial body segments).
+- `malformed-artifact-compat`: Be lenient towards some types of malformed artifacts (erroneously formed ECDH PKESK; invalidly short first partial body segments; embedded signatures that don't round-trip, which are kept verbatim as opaque subpackets so that the enclosing certificate remains importable - the affected subkey binding will not verify).
 Most users will NOT need this feature, should be disabled by default!
 - `pqc`: Enables implementation of PQC support as specified in RFC 9980 (this feature was previously called `draft-pqc`)
 - `draft-wussler-openpgp-forwarding`: Enables support for the formats and functionality from [draft-wussler-openpgp-forwarding](https://datatracker.ietf.org/doc/draft-wussler-openpgp-forwarding/)